The Top 20 Celebrities to Follow for Ultra-Glam Travel Inspiration

-Say what you will about social media, but there’s no denying that it’s made it easier for people to connect and glimpse inside a world they might’ve never seen.
-We might not all be able to jet-set across the world, but with the help of Instagrams from celebrities like Bella Hadid, Chrissy Teigen, and Shay Mitchell, we can feel like we’ve traveled the globe with the click of a button.
+Say what you will about social media, but there’s no denying that it’s made it easier for people to connect and get a glimpse of a world they might’ve never seen.
+We might not all be able to jet-set across the world, but with the help of Instagrams from celebrities such as Bella Hadid, Chrissy Teigen, and Shay Mitchell, we can feel like we’ve traveled the globe with the click of a button.

-With so many amazing locations to travel to, it’s hard to decide where to spurge once-a-year vacation on.
+With so many amazing locations to travel to, it’s hard to decide where to splurge on a once-a-year vacation.
 Luckily, these stars are here to help with their glamorous, drool-worthy pictures from trips to Egypt, Italy, India, Brazil, and more.
-Needing some travel inspiration for you feed?
-Peek at the Instagrams of these 15 celebrities, ahead.
+Needing some travel inspiration for your feed?
+Peek at the Instagrams of these 20 celebrities ahead.

 Shay Mitchell

-Whether she's posing in front of a cow in India, showering behind a banana in the Maldives, riding a camel in Jordan, or soaking up the sun in Greece, Shay Mitchell always makes us feel like we're her travel mate—even if we're just scrolling through her Instagram.
+Whether she's posing in front of a cow in India, showering behind a banana in the Maldives, riding a camel in Jordan, or soaking up the sun in Greece, Shay Mitchell always makes us feel like we're her travelmate—even if we're just scrolling through her Instagram.

 Chrissy Teigen

 Chrissy Teigen is a foodie through and through.
-So expect her Instagram to be filled with yummy food pictures—from indulgent pasta dinners in Italy to mouth-watering noodle dishes from Thailand.
+So expect her Instagram to be filled with yummy food pictures—from indulgent pasta dinners in Italy to mouthwatering noodle dishes in Thailand.

 Emily Ratajkowski